nime88/liquidiot-duktape-server/README.md

 - libarchive release (3.2.2) https://github.com/libarchive/libarchive

-- dirent.h is also required (should already be on _*nix_ systems)

-- boost (only boost::filesystem is required, so about 1.55.0 version should be enough)
+- boost (only boost::filesystem is required, 1.55.0 version should be enough)

-- unistd.h unfortunately currently locking the platform to linux systems
+- unistd.h unfortunately currently locking the platform to Linux systems

 *Some of these requirements are not absolute lower boundaries but rather tested versions*

 ## Duktape Configure

-**Duktape doesn't need to be complied separately** (it is compled with the program), thus only the files are required.
+**Duktape doesn't need to be complied separately** (it is compiled with the program), thus only the files are required.

 Inside duktape folder configure duktape.
 ```